nginxinc/nginx-gateway-fabric/site/content/how-to/monitoring/tracing.md

 EOF
 ```

-Next we'll create the Gateway resource and HTTPRoute for our app:
+Create the Gateway resource and HTTPRoute for the application:

 ```yaml
 kubectl apply -f - <<EOF